Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.

 Procurement policies for promoting greater transparency

-A set of Transparency Principles were published on 24 March 2015.
-These require central government departments to proactively release information in line with government’s existing commitments.
+The Transparency Principles were updated on 16 February 2017.
+These require central government departments to proactively release information in line with the above commitments during the life of the contract.

 Procurement policies for supporting wider government policy